Netatalk/netatalk/CONTRIBUTING.md

 - Before submitting PRs against stable branches, please make sure an issue report has been filed first.
 - When patching stable branches, prioritize submitting PRs for those stable branches.
   The patches can be cherry-picked to `main` by a maintainer later.
-- When applicable, the issue report key must be referenced in the commit message.
-- We allow rebase merges only; no branch merges.
+- We allow rebase merges only; no branch merges or squash merges.

 ## Review process